On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Number of elliptic curves with prescribed torsion

 \begin{proof}[Proof of Theorem \ref{t1}]

 Before proceeding with the details of the proof, we sketch the strategy of the proof.

 Let $E/ \Q$ be an elliptic curve without complex multiplication.
 Let $l$ be an odd prime such that the Galois representation $\rho_l$ is surjective.
-First note that the division polynomial $\psi_l$ is irreducible.
+This implies that the division polynomial $\psi_l$ is irreducible.
 The field of definition $F$ of a torsion point of order $l$ has to contain the field obtained by adjoining a root of $\psi_l$ to $\Q$, which is a field of degree $(l^2-1 )/2$.
-In particular $F$ has to be divisible by 4.
+In particular, the degree of $F$ must be divisible by 4.
+It follows that if $K$ is any number field of prime degree then $E(K)$ cannot contain a point whose order is divisible by any odd prime $l$ for which $\rho_l$ is surjective.

-If $E(\Q)$ has at least one 2-torsion point, then by \cite[Lemma 1]{naj}, the 2-Sylow subgroup of $E(K)$ is equal to the 2-Sylow subgroup of $E(\Q)$.
+If $E(\Q)$ has at least one point of order 2 and $K$ is a number field of odd degree, then by \cite[Lemma 1]{naj}, the 2-Sylow subgroup of $E(K)$ is equal to the 2-Sylow subgroup of $E(\Q)$.
 Suppose now $E(\Q)[2]=0$.
-One can then write $E(\Q)$ in short Weierstrass form $y^2=f(x)$, where $f(x)$ is an irreducible degree 3 polynomial, and conclude that any number field containing a 2-torsion point has to have the field obtained by adjoining a root of $f$ to $\Q$ as a subfield.
-Thus, any number field of degree not divisible by 3, cannot have any 2-torsion.
+One can then write $E(\Q)$ in short Weierstrass form $y^2=f(x)$, where $f(x)$ is an irreducible degree 3 polynomial, and conclude that any number field containing a point of order 2 has to have the field obtained by adjoining a root of $f$ to $\Q$ as a subfield.
+Thus $E(\Q)[2]=0$ implies $E(K)[2]=0$ when the degree of $K$ is not divisible by $3$.

 Combining these two cases, we see that for any number field $K$ of degree coprime to 6, the 2-Sylow subgroup of $E(K)$ is equal to the 2-Sylow subgroup of $E(\Q)$.

 As the $X_1(m,n)$ we study do not have complex multiplication, it follows that condition (C2) can be true only if there exists a prime $l$ such that $\rho_l$ is non surjective and a prime degree field $K$ contains a root of $\psi_l$.